google/minijail/HACKING.md

 ## Code Review

 We use [Android Review] for Minijail code review.
-The easiest way to submit changes for review is using `repo upload` on a Chromium OS or Android checkout.
+The easiest way to submit changes for review is using `repo upload` on a ChromiumOS or Android checkout.
 Go to [Android Review HTTP Credentials] to obtain credentials to push code.
-For more detailed instructions see the [Android source documentation] or the [Chromium OS documentation].
+For more detailed instructions see the [Android source documentation] or the [ChromiumOS documentation].

 ## Source Style